 Next, pull the dirty diaper from under your baby and place it off to the side, out of his reach.
 Place a cover cloth or towel over your son's crown jewels so he doesn't spray you, unless you trust your goggles to do the trick.
-While still holding his legs up, take a baby wipe and wipe him from front to back versus back to front in order to lessen the change of infection.
+While still holding his legs up, take a baby wipe and wipe him from front to back versus back to front in order to lessen the chance of infection.
 Clean the larger bits of stool, first.
 As you venture up the diaper changing ranks, you'll learn to wipe those large shit chunks while removing the dirty diaper in one fell swoop.
 Be sure to clean all skin folds and crevices, as well.
 The cleaning step will surely take more than one baby wipe unless you want your kid to have an itchy ass.
 Place the dirty wipes on top of the soiled diaper.

 Once you've completely cleaned his dirty bits, grab the clean diaper and slide the back flap under your baby's backside.
 Gently lay his bottom on top of the back flap of the diaper and lower his legs.
 If you notice a diaper rash, apply diaper rash ointment before you lower his legs.
 Wetness often causes diaper rash, so baby powder may be necessary.
 If you apply baby powder, be sure to do so as to prevent inhalation.
 Fold the front flap of the diaper over your baby.
 Then, adhere the straps to the outside of the front flap around his waistline.
 You don't like your underwear too constricting, so give him the same respect.
 Babies with tight diapers cry more.
 If you don't believe me, test my theory.
 I dare you.